Previous dayMarch 20, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-This magnitude 2.5 event was detected 200 km WSW of Yakutat, Alaska on March 20, 2026, with origin time 17:22 UTC.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
-Coordinates: 58.604°, -142.712°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 2.5 seismic event took place 200 km WSW of Yakutat, Alaska on March 20, 2026 at 17:22 UTC.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
+Geolocation places the event at 58.604°N, -142.712°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-20